-Overall employment of agricultural workers is projected to show little or no change from 2018 to 2028.
+Overall employment of agricultural workers is projected to show small growth from 2020 to 2030.
 Despite increased demand for crops and other agricultural products, employment growth is expected to be tempered as agricultural establishments continue to use technologies that increase output per farmworker.